Diquark Induced Short-Range Nucleon-Nucleon Correlations \& the EMC Effect: Abstract

 \section{Abstract}

-Diquarks formed from valence quarks across a nucleon-nucleon pair are predicted to affect physical phenomena on vastly different scales, from nuclei to neutron stars.
-On nuclear distance scales, diquark formation is proposed as the underlying cause of nucleon structure function distorting interactions in all nuclei.
-Diquarks in this model form in the $\rm 3_C \otimes 3_C \rightarrow \bar{3}_C$ channel of $\rm SU(3)_C$ acting on the valence quarks of nearest neighbor nucleons, creating a short-range correlation between nucleon pairs.
-The most energetically favorable diquark configuration is a valence $u$ quark from one nucleon with a valence $d$ quark from the other in a spin-0 state bound together via single gluon exchange and an attractive quantum chromodynamics short-range potential.
-Formation of a new scalar isospin singlet $[ud]$ diquark across a N-N pair is proposed as the primary QCD-level theoretical foundation for short-range nucleon-nucleon correlation models of distorted structure functions in $\rm A\geq 3$ nuclei.
-Contributions from the higher mass spin-1 isospin triplet states $(ud)$, $(uu)$ and $(dd)$ are possible, with the spin-1 $(ud)$ diquark proposed as a weak but viable structure function distortion mechanism for the spin-1 ground state deuteron.
-Diquark induced short-range correlation predictions are made for lepton scattering experiments on $\rm ^3H$ and $\rm ^3He$ nuclear targets, with novel implications for the coefficients of the 3-valence quark Fock states in the nucleon wavefunction.
+Diquark formation across a short-range nucleon-nucleon pair is proposed as the underlying QCD physics of short-range correlations (SRC) in nuclei.
+SRC pairs have been proposed as the cause of distorted quark behavior in nuclei; experimentally observed quark momentum distribution distortions termed the EMC effect.
+The strong spatial overlap of SRC pairs brings nucleon constituents within range of inter-nucleon QCD potentials and any bonds formed - such as the diquark bond - affects their distributions.
+In this SRC model, diquarks form in the $\rm 3_C \otimes 3_C \rightarrow \bar{3}_C$ channel of $\rm SU(3)_C$ acting on valence quarks from highly overlapping nucleon wavefunctions.
+The most energetically favorable diquark is a valence $u$ quark from one nucleon with a valence $d$ quark from the other in a spin-0 state bound together via continual single gluon exchange and an attractive quantum chromodynamics short-range potential.
+Formation of a new scalar isospin-singlet $[ud]$ diquark across a NN pair is proposed as the primary QCD-level theoretical foundation for SRC models of distorted structure functions in $\rm A\geq 3$ nuclei.
+Contributions from the higher mass spin-1 isospin triplet states $(ud)$, $(uu)$ and $(dd)$ are possible, with the spin-1 $(ud)$ diquark proposed as a higher mass but viable structure function distortion mechanism for the spin-1 ground state deuteron.
+Predictions are made for lepton scattering experiments on $\rm ^3H$ and $\rm ^3He$ nuclear targets, with implications for the coefficients of the 3-valence quark Fock states in the nucleon wavefunction.